 10. The Enormous Egg by Oliver Butterworth / hatch eggs (ladybug, chicken, or other creature) or take Museum of Science Virtual Tour: Triceratops paired with The Toughest Of All Dinosaurs: The Triceratops video

 Twelve-year-old Nate Twitchell hatches a strange egg laid by one of the hens on his family farm that turns out to be a baby Triceratops. [incoming grades 3, 4, or 5]

 9. How to Eat Fried Worms by Thomas Rockwell / Dig up worms.
 What you do next is up to you!
 (Maybe go fishing with worms?)

 Can Billy win the bet by eating a worm a day for fifteen days?
 This book has very short chapters with illustrations and the story is really appealing to boys. [incoming grades 3, 4, 5]

 8. A Single Shard by Linda Sue Park/ Paint Your Own Pottery or Make Clay Pot with Sculpy

 Set in 12th century Korea during the Koryo era, an orphan who ends up working for a celebrated celadon potter is able to realize his own potential. [incoming grades 4, 5, or 6]

 This series is about Sam Gribley living unhappily in New York City who runs away to some forgotten family land in the Catskill Mountains.
-He learns to live off the land with the help of a kindly librarian, a falcon baby, a flint and steele, penknife, and a ball of cord.
-He is joined by his sister in book two, and book three chronicles Frightful’s migration journal south. [incoming grades 4, 5 or 6]
+He learns to live off the land with the help of a kindly librarian, a falcon baby, a flint and steel, a penknife, and a ball of cord.
+He is joined by his sister in book two, and book three chronicles Frightful’s migration journal south. [incoming grades 4, 5, or 6]

 6. The Lightening Thief by Rick Riordan/ Fencing Lesson.
 I would sign up for a free demo or lesson.
 This is not a do-it-yourself type of sport.